Achilles Tendon Rupture: causes, symptoms and treatments

 Dr. Baravarian discusses Achilles tendon ruptures and the progressive treatment options available at UFAI.

-The Achilles tendon is a very strong fibrous cord that connects the very powerful muscles in the back of your calf to your heel bone.
+The Achilles tendon is the strong fibrous cord that connects the powerful muscles in the lower leg to your heel bone.

 An Achilles rupture is often the result of forceful jumping, pivoting, or running "gone wrong."
 A fall or trip can also cause the Achilles to rupture.